Bira/octopus-carnival/_drafts/wir-mm-4e-golem.md

 disease and poison.

 Iron golems are filled with a self-replenishing reservoir of chemical weapons!
-While bloodied, these leak and work like an Aura 2 that deals poison damage to any creature that enters it or starts their turn inside.
+While they're bloodied, these leak and work like an Aura 2 that deals poison damage to any creature that enters it or starts their turn inside.

 Other elemental magic also has strange effects on them: they can shift 2 squares when they take fire damage for the first time in a turn (even though they can't